Skip to main content

 Group therapy, where people share valuable experiences with each other during rehab in Johnson City, TN.

-Oxycodone withdrawal occurs when your body becomes dependent on the drug, and you suddenly reduce or stop using it.
+Oxycodone withdrawal side effects occur when your body becomes dependent on the drug, and you suddenly reduce or stop using it.
 Over time, your brain and body adapt to the presence of oxycodone, and when it’s no longer available, your system reacts with symptoms of oxycodone withdrawal.

 These signs of oxycodone withdrawal can include anxiety, muscle pain and nausea, and you may find yourself coping with oxycodone cravings.
 Factors that contribute to your oxycodone withdrawal symptoms timeline include prolonged use, increasing the dosage over time, and the body’s physical adaptation to the drug.
 The severity of oxycodone withdrawal syndrome symptoms can also depend on how long you’ve been using the drug, your dose, and your overall health.